All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 bloating is a widespread side effect of medications like semaglutide and tirzepatide.
 Learn why it occurs, how long it lasts, and what strategies provide the best relief.

 GLP-1 receptor agonists, including semaglutide (Ozempic, Wegovy), tirzepatide (Mounjaro, Zepbound), and liraglutide (Saxenda), all work by activating receptors that regulate appetite and digestion.
 The delayed gastric emptying that makes these drugs effective at reducing calorie intake also changes how your body handles food, gas, and stool.
-Bloating is a predictable result of that change, and it is almost always manageable.
+Bloating is a predictable result of that change, and it's almost always manageable.

 Why GLP-1 Medications Cause Bloating